mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

      is detected to be in use, the purge stops.
 This means that the purge will stop at the oldest file that a slave is still reading.

-     **NOTE:**: You should still take precaution not to purge files that a potential slave will need in the future.
+     **NOTE:** You should still take precaution not to purge files that a potential slave will need in the future.
 MaxScale can only detect that a file is in active use when a slave is connected, and requesting events from it.

  * `SHOW MASTER STATUS`

-   * Shows the current binlog and position in that file where the binlogrouter is writing the replicated data.
-These file names will be different from the ones shown by the original master.
+   * Shows the name and position of the file to which the binlogrouter will write the next replicated data.
+The name and position do not correspond to the name and position in the master.

  * `SHOW SLAVE STATUS`